Droggelbecher/bevy-fast-tilemap/README.md

 tiles at the correct position.

 Thus each map layer works with two textures: One with integer data type, constructed and maintained internally for storing for each tile position which tile index should be displayed there.
-And one that contains all the tiles which should be provided by you (see [assets/](assets/)).
+And a tile atlas that contains all the tiles which should be provided by you (see [assets/](assets/)).

 ## Limitations